 - Cheap 2GB phone plan for under $20

 - Phone plans available as both postpaid and prepaid

-Of course, we couldn’t write a review of phone plans on the Optus network without mentioning the mother ship herself.
-It goes without saying that the telco giant provides a large range of postpaid options – 10 to be precise.
-You can choose a plan over 12 or 24-months or without a contract at all.
-Your one or two-year commitment will see some extra value included.
-In addition to strong data offerings, the big selling point of these plans is that they also periodically provide bonuses like data boosts and limitless streaming!
+Of course, we couldn’t write a review of phone plans on the Optus network without mentioning the mothership herself.
+It goes without saying that the telco giant provides a fairly large range of postpaid SIM-only plans – 7 to be precise.
+You can choose a phone plan over 12 months or without a contract at all.
+Your one year commitment will see some extra value included.
+In addition to strong data offerings, the big selling point of these plans is that they also periodically provide bonuses like data boosts and limitless music streaming!
 Some plans also have included access to the English Premier League.
-The plans range from $30 a month, all the way up to $120.
+The plans range from $30 a month, all the way up to $120, and Optus plays host to some cheap iPhone 8 plans.
 Below are a handful of them, but first let’s consider the main positives of Optus postpaid plans:

 - Watch EPL soccer on your mobile

 - Impressive data inclusions at mid-range price points

 - Better value on offer if you commit to 12 month contract

 Prepaid Plans on the Optus Network